SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 OK, we've got a session, how do we get messages?
 For that we need a receive callback.
 How do we tell the broker _what_ we want to receive?
 We use a _topic subscription_.
 First things first, we need to create the topic to which we'll subscribe.

-Positive
+> aside positive
-: Remember!
+> Remember!
 This is just creating the Topic object in the API.
 No topic is created in the broker.

 TopicSubscriber.java, line 63: